Logo

 The interest rates shown are an indication only and are not guaranteed.
 Current rates may have changed by the time you come to apply.

-Why is the base rate going up?
+Why is the base rate high?

+The base rate increased multiple times over 2023 because the Bank of England was trying to stop consumers from spending and borrowing as much.
 By keeping the base rate high the Bank of England has been trying to slow down consumer activity, which means companies can’t increase their prices so quickly.
-So far this has been working, reducing inflation from the 11.1% peak in October 2022 to 3.2%.
-Experts have predicted inflation will fall to 2.5% this year and we won't reach the Bank's 2% target until 2025.
+So far this has been working, reducing inflation from the 11.1% peak in October 2022 to 2.0%.
+Now that inflation has fallen, the Bank has begun to cut the base rate, starting in August 2024 by cutting it to 5.0%.

 How high will interest rates go?